 This business story is both self-serving and misleading, but has appeared in several different cities.
 It's also a safe bet that each article started with a public relations professional trying to justify their existence.

 For example, protesters are buying food from local eateries and push carts at all hours of the night and day.
-When I worked in Lower Manhattan in 2010-2011 these very push carts normally shut down after 8 p.m.
+When I worked in Lower Manhattan as managing editor of The Bond Buyer business daily in 2010-2011 these very push carts normally shut down after 8 p.m.
 However, they're now open overnight to serve the hundreds of OWS supporters camping in Zuccotti Park.